sdarlington/sdarlington.github.io/content/posts/2025-01-31-not-all-tech.md

 [^2]: Maybe worse?
 What's the point in accumulating all that money and influence if you don't use it for "good"?

 [^3]: The closest is Oracle, albeit by an acquisition rather than by applying for a job there.

+[^3a]: Though, speaking as a cisgendered white man, still a lot of privilege.

 [^4]: This is why the acquire so many smaller companies.